danielgtaylor/restish/docs/guide.md

 Each registered API can have a number of named profiles which can be selected via the `-p` or `--rsh-profile` argument.
 The default profile is called `default`.

-Each profile can have a number of preset headers or query params, a type of auth, and any auth-specific params.
+Each profile can have a number of preset headers or query parameters, a type of auth, and any auth-specific parameters.

 Getting started registering an API is easy and uses an interactive prompt to set up profiles, auth, etc. At a minimum you must provide a short nickname and a base URL: